clove3am/kjv1611---bible/README.md

 > manifest in the flesh, iustified in the **S**pirit, seene of Angels, preached vnto
 > the Gentiles, beleeued **on** in the world, receiued vp into glory.
 (1 Timothy 3:16)

+> Also he said, Bring the vaile that thou hast vpon thee, and holde it.
+And when
+> she helde it, he measured sixe measures of barley, and laide it on her: and
+> **he** went into the citie.
+(Ruth 3:15)

 - Big thanks to the translators for compiling the KJV 1611 Bible